10 Tips for Relaxation During Labor

 Epidurals are generally safe!
 However, there could be side effects and risks.
 An epidural blocks the nerve sensations in the lower half of your body.
 It specifically targets your pain nerves, so it is possible you may have a sensation to your legs.
 Depending on the amount of medication used, you may have no sensation in your legs or complete numbness.
 While some women are able to move their legs, others will not.
 You will not be able to get out of your bed.

 There are different types of epidurals based on the amount of anesthesia given.
 If you opt for a “walking epidural”, please note that it is a misnomer as you will still not be able to walk.
+One of our followers from IV therapy San Diego reached out to me and reported she was not aware of that when she opted for the walking epidural.
 You may be able to move your legs but you will still be required to stay in the bed for your own safety.
 I talk more about epidurals in my blog post facts you may not know about epidural and my vlog post “What do you mean I can’t walk with a walking epidural?”

 Different positions work for different people.
 In my comfort measures workshop, we go over several positions that help encourage the baby’s journey through the cervix and down the birth canal by using gravity and positions that widen the pelvic opening.
 Determine which positions work for you ahead of time.
 You don’t want to be in the throngs of labor to discover a position that doesn’t work.
 Trust your body to know how to push.
 Pushing is instinctive.
 In fact, you might have what is called a premature urge to push (PUP) in which you will be instructed not to push while you have little to no control not to.
 Focus your strength and energy downward and keep your muscles release.
 Push only when the urge overtakes you and rests in-between.
 When you feel burning, also called “the ring of fire” stop pushing if you can or push very gently to allow your perineum to stretch and help prevent tearing.